Theorem X: Mental Interactions are Physical Processes

 - How can it affect various kinds of neuronal membrane and synaptic channels and move different kinds of ions?

 - In affecting the membrane and synaptic channels and moving ions across channels, energy must be expended or gained.
 Where does this force draw energy from or channel the gained energy to, and how does it do that?

-- How can this force know what the exact signaling pattern (such as what the exact signaling pattern of a decision to save a child) is to be created in what neural circuit in order that the desired mental process and qualia (such as a decision to save the child) occur?
+- How can this force know what signaling pattern is to be created in what neural circuit in order that the desired mental process (such as a decision to save a child) and its quale occur?
 And how can this force know which neurons of the 100 billion neurons in the brain are the neurons of the neural circuit that is to be affected?

 - How can this force affect millions/billions of neuronal membrane and synaptic channels in the neural circuit correctly, both spatially and temporally, so that the desired signaling pattern (in 4.) is created?

-Evidently, to create a suitable signaling pattern in a correct neural circuit for a certain mental process to occur is not a simple physical process.
+Evidently, to create a correct signaling pattern at a correct time in a correct neural circuit for a certain mental process to occur is not a simple physical process.
 But the mental force, if it really exists, must be able to do this.
 Up to the present time, however, there are no answers to how it can do this, and there is no physical evidence for this force either.

 8.2.
 Mental process interactions